berndruecker/flowing-retail/runner/kubernetes-helm/README.md

 # Flowing Retail Kubernetes HElm Charts

+# UNDER DEVELOPMENT - DON#T USE THIS UNTIL YOU KNOW WHAT YOU ARE DOING

 * Install kubectl

 * On GKE create a cluster - Kafka runs 3 nodes and we need some microservices, so go for 6 nodes: